NaN-NaN-sempai/Windows-App-Folder/README.md

 # Windows App Folder

-Windows App Folder is an Windows app made with Electron.js, it creates stylized folders for Apps or Files that you place inside of it based on [Samsung app folders on android ](https://i.redd.it/m9pgij1fv4761.jpg).
+Windows App Folder is an Windows app made with Electron.js, it creates stylized folders for Apps or Files that you place inside of it based on [Samsung app folders on android](https://i.redd.it/m9pgij1fv4761.jpg).

 You can use [this link (not created yed)](./) to download the compiled project and just use it or check the code, edit and compile it on your computer.